-Next, you must apply what you learned from both the participant and the formal assessment provider to your case management process with the participant.
+Next, you must apply what you learned from both the participant and the formal assessment provider to your case management process.
 Take a couple minutes to answer the questions in your Participant Guide.

-Ask learners to share their answers to those questions.
+Ask learners to unmute and share their answers to those questions.